maksymkapitaniuk/vehicle-platform/user-service/README.md

 }
 ```

-Constraints: `name` must contain 2-50 characters, the password must contain 8-64 characters including an uppercase letter, a lowercase letter, and a digit, and `birthDate` must be between `1900-01-01` and the current date.
-All fields are optional for `PUT`.
+`name` must contain 2-50 characters.
+The email must be valid.
+The password must be 8-64 characters and contain an uppercase letter, a lowercase letter, and a digit. `birthDate` must be an ISO date between `1900-01-01` and the current date.
+All fields are optional for `PUT`, but supplied fields use the same validation rules.

-A successful response contains `id`, `name`, `email`, `birthDate`, `createdAt`, and `updatedAt`.
-The `password` field is never returned.
-A duplicate email returns `409 Conflict`, a missing user returns `404 Not Found`, and an invalid request body returns `400 Bad Request`.
+Successful responses contain `id`, `name`, `email`, `birthDate`, `createdAt`, and `updatedAt`; `password` is never returned.
+A duplicate email returns `409 Conflict`, a missing user returns `404 Not Found`, and an invalid body returns `400 Bad Request`.

+Creating a user publishes a `USER_CREATED` RabbitMQ event with an initial vehicle payload: `make: "Unknown"`, `model: "Unknown"`, `year: null`, and the new user's numeric `user_id`.

 ## Scripts